×

 If you are thinking about moving to Stirling, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Stirling, can vary greatly depending on the type of property.
 As of recent data, the average price for a property in Stirling is approximately £200,000.
 However, this can fluctuate based on factors such as location, size, and condition of the property.
 For example, detached houses tend to be more expensive, with an average price around £300,000, while flats or apartments are generally cheaper, averaging around £150,000.
-It's important to note that these are average prices and actual costs can be higher or lower," said one expat who made the move to Stirling.
+It's important to note that these are average prices and actual costs can be higher or lower," explained one person living in Stirling, Scotland.

 Should I buy or rent a home in Stirling?